Limited Liability Partnership: Everything You Need to Know

 Limited liability partnerships (LLPs) are treated differently from state to state.
 For example, some states will acknowledge LLPs formed in another state, while some do not.
 A state that does not, will likely treat that entity as a normal partnership in terms of legal responsibilities and regulations.
 Interestingly, other state LLPs are often referred to as overseas LLPs.

 Restricted partners don't have an active role in the day to day management of an enterprise.
 Restricted partners typically contribute financially to the enterprise, however, have minimal management over enterprise choices or operations.
-They usually can't bind the partnership to enterprise offers.
+They usually can't bind the partnership to business proposals.
 Restricted partners, as a rule, shouldn't have to pay self-employment taxes.
-Their share of partnership revenue is just not thought of as "earned revenue" in terms of considerations for self-employment taxes.
+Their share of partnership revenue is just not thought of as "earned revenue" in terms of self-employment taxes.